 How it Works

 Frequently Asked Question

-If you are thinking about making some lifestyle changes, this basic health check will support you to see how those changes are working for you.
-It might be a new diet, or concern for your heart health, we test three areas to understand your overall health – cardiovascular health, Diabetes risk and kidney function.
+If you are making some lifestyle changes, this health check will support you to see how those changes are working for you.
+Despite our best intentions sometimes changes to daily habits take time to establish, equally it’s good to know if they are having the impact you want.
+We test three areas to understand your overall health – cardiovascular health, Diabetes risk and kidney function.